hackintoshrao/blog-posts/Neural Nets/Building Neural Nets From Scratch/Part 1/Readme.md

 > We assume that there’s a functional mapping between the set of inputs and outputs, and during training we try to make sense of it and try to find that relationship.

+Let’s learn some fundamentals which are necessary to solve the problem and then get back to crack it.
 ---

 ## Perceptrons